The Last Kingdom: Seven Kings Must Die: Plot

-On the Isle of Man, Anlaf hosts a gathering of kings with Prince Domnal and the rulers of Strathclyde, Orkney, Shetland and Man, warning them of Aethelstan's impending conquest.
+On the Isle of Man, Anlaf hosts a gathering of kings with Prince Domnal and the rulers of Strathclyde, Orkney, Shetland, and Man, warning them of Aethelstan's impending conquest.
 Although they initially decline the offer of allying with a pagan, Aethelstan embarks upon an invasion of Scotland, forcing King Constantin and the other rulers to form an alliance.
 A weakened Uhtred is found by the Danes and taken to Shetland, where he learns that Ingilmundr is a Danish spy.
 He meets with Anlaf and the other kings, who ask Uhtred to assassinate Aethelstan to avoid war.

 Uhtred travels to Wintanceaster and fails to convince Aethelstan to stop his aggression.
-Uhtred then returns to Bebbanburg, only to learn from Eadgifu that Anlaf had sacked the castle, and sealed Ingrith and the commonfolk in a cave to suffocate.
+Uhtred then returns to Bebbanburg, only to learn from Eadgifu that Anlaf had sacked the castle and sealed Ingrith and the commonfolk in a cave to suffocate.
 Ingilmundr massacres the Saxons at Thelwael, and Uhtred later arrives to discover that Osbert and Edmund had managed to stay hidden and survive.
 A remorseful Aethelstan makes peace with Uhtred and plans to stop Anlaf's invasion, but refuses any help.
 Knowing that Aethelstan will likely die, Uhtred and his allies head to face Anlaf, who has amassed his forces at Brunanburh.
-At the Battle of Brunanburh, Uhtred and Aethelstan's forces are heavily outnumbered and make a tactical withdrawal, allowing Saxon cavalry to flank from behind.
-In the chaos, Domnal and the heirs of the other kings are killed.
+At the Battle of Brunanburh, Uhtred and Aethelstan's forces are heavily outnumbered and make a tactical withdrawal, allowing Saxon cavalry to flank from behind, targeting the enemy kings and their heirs.
+In the fighting, Domnal and the heirs are killed, causing a general withdrawal that turns into a rout.
 After witnessing Ingilmundr attack Aethelstan, Uhtred is gravely wounded whilst attempting to aid him.

 In the aftermath of the battle, the other kings quickly abandon Anlaf, and a captive Ingilmundr is executed.
 Aethelstan helps to return the gravely wounded Uhtred to Bebbanburg, and Finan concludes that the deaths of Edward and the five heirs—five kings who will never be crowned—only partially fulfil the prophecy that "seven kings must die", while Uhtred speculates that he will be the seventh.
 Uhtred agrees to swear Northumbria to Aethelstan in exchange for him agreeing to make Edmund his sole heir, making Aethelstan the first king of a united England, fulfilling the dream of his grandfather King Alfred the Great.
 Seemingly on the verge of death, Uhtred experiences a vision of Valhalla, where he sees several of his deceased allies waiting for him.